dunrup/CLCV22323/1/favorite_passage.md

 The first line from Pynchon's *Gravity's Rainbow*:

-A screaming came across the skiddledeedobebop.
+A screaming comes across the sky.